booktype/Booktype/README.txt

 Booktype
 -------------------

-A booktype is like a wiki, but instead of ending up with a web page you get a book.
+A Booktype is like a wiki, but instead of ending up with a web page you get a book.
 Booktype is built on top of the Django web framework.

 Installation